Andley/OGNTa/README.md

 ## Files
 - OpenGNT_version3_3.csv = source file from OpenGNT.
+- OGNTa-trimmed.txt = data trimmed from the source
-- OGNTa.txt = the primary data file, abridged and updated from the source.
+- **OGNTa.txt = the primary data file**, abridged and updated from the trimmed data.
 - OGNT-Marked.txt = adding verbal(verbs/participles/infinitives) emphasis for RUBY rendering.
 - OGNTa-Ruby.nt = converted to TheWord format for easier access.